 Darden’s Master Plan — of which the new inn and conference center in Charlottesville are key components — will enable the School to deliver lifelong learning programs in the D.C. area, in Charlottesville and virtually at the highest quality.

 Darden’s integrated, executive-level facilities in Charlottesville combine — all within walking distance — world-class dining, executive hotel accommodations, state-of-the-art classrooms and study rooms, and recently renovated exercise facilities at the adjacent North Grounds Recreation Center.
 Also nearby is the John Paul Jones Arena, the largest arena in the Commonwealth of Virginia, which offers major sporting events and live entertainment acts.

 The project is expected to be funded through capital from the Darden School Foundation, third-party debt and philanthropy.
-Significant naming opportunities for the inn, learning and meeting center, and arboretum remain.
+Significant naming opportunities for the inn, conference center and arboretum remain.
 The project has benefitted from early support from Darden alumni, friends and several members of the Darden School Foundation Board of Trustees.

 “This is a monumental opportunity for the Darden School,” said Elizabeth Weymouth (MBA ’94), chair of the Darden School Foundation Board of Trustees.

 “This vital project will allow the School to realize the vision of creating world-class facilities and amenities to support the Darden community.”